nvkelso/golden-ratio/README.md

 http://www.flickr.com/photos/walkingsf/6159680639/in/photostream/

 Later versions will include more proxies and refine the regions and country tagging.
+Also the ability to reference past tile view history (popularity) logs in addition to the existing forecasting ability.

 You should see savings of 80% to 99% in which tiles get rendered from zoom 11 in.